top of page

 Cons of Surrogacy in Armenia

-Armenian law limits surrogacy to legally married heterosexual couples under the age of 55.
-Gay marriages aren’t allowed, so they cannot start the surrogacy process there.
+Armenian law limits surrogacy to legally married heterosexual couples and single men and women under the age of 55.
+This excludes same-sex couples reflecting Armenia’s conservative stance on family structures.

 In Armenia, only non-Armenian women are permitted to act as surrogates for international intended parents.
 This regulation ensures that local women are not subjected to surrogacy arrangements that could be exploitative or legally complicated.
 This means that surrogates from other countries usually come to Armenia for the embryo transfer, travel back to their home country for the duration of pregnancy and come back to Armenia for the final trimester of pregnancy.